ElenaLaubinger/University-Project-on-modern-JavaScript-Ecosystem/README.md

-# MI-Proj-B/M: Group T4
+# University Project on modern JavaScsript Ecosystem

 **Description:**
-This repository contains the submissions of our university project on the topic of "Modern Web Development with JavaScript."
-The goal of the project is to learn and practically apply modern web technologies.
-We use various technologies from the JavaScript ecosystem, including Webpack, Babel, React, ESLint, Firebase, and more.
+This repository contains the final submission of our university project on the topic of "Modern Web Development with JavaScript."
+The goal of the project was to learn and practically apply modern web technologies.
+We used various technologies from the JavaScript Ecosystem, including Webpack, Babel, React, ESLint, Firebase, and more.

+📌 **Note:**
-The project consists of several parts, each focusing on specific concepts and tools.
-In the final part, the previously learned technologies are combined to develop a comprehensive web application.
+The project consisted of several parts, each focusing on specific concepts and tools.
+While this README contains information about all used Technologies & Tools, the Code of part 1 to 4 was deleted due to given code from the lecturer.

 ## 🚀 Assignments with Features